kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_Analytics.md

 </p></details>

-## Kaltura Analytics
+## Kaltura Analytics Plugin

-This article describes the steps required for using the Kaltura Analytics Plugin on Android devices as well as the events supported by the plugin.
+This section describes the steps required for using the Kaltura Analytics Plugin on Android devices as well as the events supported by the plugin.
 Adding the Kaltura Analytics Plugin will enable you get detailed analytics.

-<details><summary>**Click For Integration**</summary><p>
+<details><summary>**Click for Integration**</summary><p>

 ### Enable the Kaltura Analytics Plugin for the Kaltura Player